Girton College, Cambridge: Societies

 Admitting undergraduate students studying all subjects except for the History of Art and Education Triposes, the college hosts a variety of student-run societies which cater for a wide range of interests.
-Seven subjects have their own societies: Biology, History, Economics (Joan Robinson society), Geography, Music, Medicine and Law.
+Many subjects have their own societies including Biology, History, Economics (Joan Robinson society), Geography, Music, Medicine, MML and Law.
 There is furthermore the Art society, the Film society and the Girton Amateur Dramatic Society (GADS) which produces around two plays per term.
 Finally, Girton Amnesty and the Orchestra on the Hill serve students with specific interest in human rights and music, respectively.

 Spring Ball

 Girton Spring Ball is understood to have evolved from a traditional dance, the earliest record of which dates to 1883; it was only in the mid-1900s that the Ball began to resemble its contemporary form, notably in 1969 when the College celebrated its centenary anniversary.
-Currently, the Ball is usually held biennially on the Friday after the end of Lent term, contrasting with most other Cambridge Colleges who host May Balls.
+Currently, the Ball is usually held annually on the Friday after the end of Lent term, contrasting with most other Cambridge Colleges who host May Balls.
 It is organised by a committee of around 20 current Girton students.
-Recent Girton Balls have become much larger and more decadent than their earlier counterparts and the majority of the College site is now included in the Ball area.
+More recent Girton Balls have become larger than their earlier counterparts and the majority of the College site is now included in the Ball area.

-The 2016 Spring Ball, to feature headliners Tinchy Stryder and Bipolar Sunshine, was anticipated to be the largest and greatest Girton Ball to date.
-It ultimately received widespread media attention when it was cancelled by Girton College Council following the death of a student at the college.
-Cancellation was then implemented and overseen almost exclusively by senior officials of the college, with all ticket holders receiving full refunds.
+The 2016 Spring Ball received widespread media attention when it was cancelled by Girton College Council following the death of a student at the college.

-Student satisfaction surveys

-In a survey dating back 2018 by the Cambridge University Students' Union, 45% of Girton students agree with the statement: "I am fully satisfied with my teaching and learning experience in Cambridge so far."
-44% of Girton students reported being satisfied with the impact of living in college.